kr193/Master-s-Thesis-2025/msc_thesis_2025/numerical_with_categorical/README.md

-# **Sub-Project Structure: Numerical with Categorical Datasets: Addressing Data Gaps in Mixed-Type Tabular Datasets**
+# **Numerical with Categorical Datasets: Addressing Data Gaps in Mixed-Type Tabular Datasets**

 *Exploring Deep Learning and Traditional Approaches for Addressing Missing Data in Numerical + Categorical Dataset*